Walvis Bay: Sports

 Walvis Bay contains open spaces, scenic beauty and unique marine and plant life.
 It is well suited for the outdoor lifestyle, boasting sports such as sandboarding, kiting, surfing, swimming, angling, sailing, golf and other indoor and outdoor sport codes.
 There is Walvis Bay Lagoon and Aquatic Activities, Kuiseb River Delta and the beach itself where people enjoy swimming and catching fish.

 The 2 km sand spit allows the adjacent water to remain smooth in very strong winds, ideal for record attempting vessels like that by the Vestas Sailrocket.
 The ocean side of the sand spit has a world-famous surf spot known in the international surf media as "Skeleton Bay."

-The city is home to Eleven Arrows F.C. and Blue Waters F.C., football clubs that compete in the Namibia Premier League, and the Sparta Cricket Club Ground.
+The city is home to Eleven Arrows F.C. and Blue Waters F.C., football clubs that compete in the Namibia Premier Football League, and the Sparta Cricket Club Ground.

-Former rugby player Percy Montgomery, who represented South Africa, was born in Walvis Bay.

 Places of worship

 Among the places of worship, they are predominantly Christian churches and temples: Evangelical Lutheran Church in Namibia (Lutheran World Federation), Evangelical Lutheran Church in the Republic of Namibia (Lutheran World Federation), Baptist Convention of Namibia (Baptist World Alliance), Assemblies of God, Catholic Church.
 In addition to that there are also Anglican Churches namely St Raphael Anglican Church in Mondesa, St Mathews Anglican Church close to Namport as well as Seafarers Mission at Namport.
 There is also a Muslim mosque.